-The flavor of walnuts is sweet with a slightly bitter undertone, making them compatible with both sweet and savory preparations.
+The flavor of walnuts — sweet with a slightly bitter undertone — makes them compatible with both sweet and savory preparations.
 On the sweet side, walnuts are often used in cookies, cakes, granola, and the like.

 Walnuts are also welcome in salads, grain pilafs, and more.
 As you’ll see, they’re amazing as an ingredient used in homemade plant-based meatless ground.

 Their plethora of nutrients and valuable Omega-3 fatty acids makes them a welcome addition to any well-rounded repertoire (unless, of course, there’s a tree nut allergy to consider.
 Find out a lot more about this beloved nut in this site’s Guide to Walnuts.

 Summer Plum and Beet Salad with Pecans or Walnuts: A plum and beet salad is offbeat, but somehow the combination works!
 As a midsummer small plate, it’s a cross between a savory salad and fruit salad.

 Quinoa and Fennel Salad with Walnuts and Cranberries: Quinoa and fennel salad features the anise-flavored vegetable, and is made festive with toasted walnuts and dried cranberries.